karlvr/consistent.js/README.md

 ```

 The value function gets called with `this` set to the scope, and no arguments.
 As for other scope properties, if the value function returns `undefined` then no changes will be made to the DOM.

+When the scope is populated from the DOM using the `scope.$.update` function, or when a scope property is set manually using the `scope.$.set` function, and the scope contains a value function for the affected property; the value function is called with one argument - the incoming value.
+Your value function can ignore this if it doesn’t support updates.

 ### Form elements